GhanshyamPothu/Nexus-goods-store-with-powerBI-dashboard-/README.md

 This project presents an interactive **Power BI dashboard** developed to analyze and monitor the performance of a retail business (Nexus Goods Store).
 The dashboard provides actionable insights into **sales, customers, inventory, and profitability**, helping stakeholders make data-driven decisions.

+## ❓ Business Problem   ← ADD STEP 6 HERE
+The retail business lacked a centralized view of sales, customer behavior, inventory performance, and profitability.
+Decision-makers needed an interactive dashboard to track KPIs, identify trends, and improve operational and sales strategies.

 ## 🎯 Objectives
 - Analyze overall sales and revenue trends
 - Understand customer behavior and segmentation